Do you need a Building Permit?

 Planning - reviews plans for compliance with zoning regulations, such as setbacks, building height, design, and if applicable, building pad limits.

-- When all initial reviews are done, the applicant will receive an approval or correction notification from each assigned plan review.
-It is recommended that applicants wait until they receive notification from all assigned plan reviewers before submitting corrections into MCI.
+- When all initial reviews are done, the applicant will receive an approval or conditional approval notification from each assigned plan review.

 - The plan review process is complete when all reviews are signed off and approved.